catdog905/ScalaCourse/README.md

 # ScalaCourse

 This github repository contains my homeworks of Scala Course in Tinkoff Education.
 Each folder contains README.md with task description and project with solution of corresponding task.
+Every github repository have exactly one merged pull request that contains all my changes while working with homework.

 For convenience, here I've enumerated list of homework topics: